andreyorst/fennel-conditions/README.md

 Common Lisp inspired condition system for Fennel language.

-This library implements thread safe resumable exception model for Fennel language and the Lua runtime.
+This library implements thread safe resumable exception model for the Fennel language, and Lua runtime.
-It is based on the idea of leveraging tables to implement a dynamic scope.
+It is based on the idea of leveraging tables to implement thread-local dynamic scopes.

 This library is a work in progress.
 All updates up to 0.1.0 can be considered breaking.